goruvamahender1/java-backend-interview-prep/02-Hard-Level/Hard_QA.md

 17. Describe EnumSe 18.
 In hashing-based collections, state the default size of the load factor
 18. Differentiate between fail-safe and fail-fast
 19. Discuss IdentityHashMap
-20. Mention the benefits and limitations of Spring AOP
-21. What is the Properties class?
+20. What is the Properties class?
-22. Mention 5 best practices used with threads
+21. Mention 5 best practices used with threads
-23. When should one use the Flyweight pattern?
+22. When should one use the Flyweight pattern?
-24. What is the difference between SAX and DOM parsers?
+23. What is the difference between SAX and DOM parsers?
-25. What are weak references in Java?
+24. What are weak references in Java?
-26. How can you prevent Deadlock in Java?
+25. How can you prevent Deadlock in Java?
-27. Explain the Template Method design pattern
+26. Explain the Template Method design pattern
-28. What are Java Memory Leaks?
+27. What are Java Memory Leaks?
-29. What are ThreadLocal variables?
+28. What are ThreadLocal variables?